varunkumar/camlio/README.md

 # Camlio

 Experiments with real-time video processing https://camlio.live.
 This was a hack built at [Arcesium](https://arcesium.com) Hackathon 2019 in 24 hrs.
+This was the grand prize winning hack of the year.
 Camlio is a Bluejeans client that uses real-time video processing techniques to enhance 'work from home' experience.

 ## How to try this out?